Chainrisk-Cloud/compound-abs-scripts/README.md

 To effectively use the Chainrisk simulator for ABS simulation, scripts are divided into five main modules:

-- Agents: Agents emulate the user behaviour in the simulations like liquidators, borrowers, suppliers, arbitrageurs and attacker ( in case of economic exploit simulation ).
+- **Agents**: Agents emulate the user behaviour in the simulations like liquidators, borrowers, suppliers, arbitrageurs and attacker ( in case of economic exploit simulation ).

-- Scenarios: Scenarios scripts create the environment for the simulation like signing the transactions, funding wallets, changing the values of the risk parameters, etc
+- **Scenarios**: Scenarios scripts create the environment for the simulation like signing the transactions, funding wallets, changing the values of the risk parameters, etc

-- Observers: Observer scripts monitor the state of the blockchain during the course of simulation and accordingly, generates the visualisation library.
+- **Observers**: Observer scripts monitor the state of the blockchain during the course of simulation and accordingly, generates the visualisation library.

-- Assertions: Assertion scripts are discrete arithmetic statements which checks if certain functions are being performed properly ( returns a boolean value )
+- **Assertions**: Assertion scripts are discrete arithmetic statements which checks if certain functions are being performed properly ( returns a boolean value )

-- Contracts: Contract scripts are custom solidity contracts that needs to deployed like flash loan contract, dummy oracle contract etc for the simulation.
+- **Contracts**: Contract scripts are custom solidity contracts that needs to deployed like flash loan contract, dummy oracle contract etc for the simulation.

 ## Demo Video